Want More Precious Metals News? Subscribe to Our Podcast!

 With silver spot prices experiencing a fire sale, now is a great time to obtain 2014 Australian silver kilo coins before this particular edition is no longer available.
 Also, the available supply of the limited mintage 1-ounce silver Australian Crocodile is dwindling fast.

 And finally, before we close we have another exciting product special to mention.
-We just re-stocked up on the very popular pre 1933 gold coins – available at prices close to their melt value.
+We just re-stocked up on the very popular US gold coins pre 1933 – available at prices close to their melt value.

 We currently have the $10 Liberty gold coins, containing just less than a half an ounce of gold, as well as the $20 Liberty and $20 St. Gaudens coins both with just less than a full ounce of gold.
 And, as we’ve mentioned, before you will never hear us offering these coins unless we can make them available to you at bullion prices.
 Right now, you can grab these “jewelry grade” coins for roughly 7 to 8% over the gold melt value.
 That’s less than a lot of modern day fractionals – such as ½ ounce Gold American Eagle bullion coins for instance.